-In 1908, Minkowski remarked that "Henceforth space by itself, and time by itself, are doomed to fade away into mere shadows, and only a kind of union of the two will preserve an independent reality."
+In 1908, the mathematician Hermann Minkowski remarked that "Henceforth space by itself, and time by itself, are doomed to fade away into mere shadows, and only a kind of union of the two will preserve an independent reality."
 Many people took this to mean that time is partly space, and vice versa.
-C. D. Broad countered that the discovery of spacetime did not break down the distinction between time and space but only their independence or isolation.
+The philosopher C. D. Broad countered that the discovery of spacetime did not break down the distinction between time and space but only their independence or isolation.
 He argued that their lack of independence does not imply a lack of reality.

 Nevertheless, there is a deep sense in which time and space are "mixed up" or linked.
 This is evident from the Lorentz transformations of special relativity that connect the time t in one inertial frame with the time t' in another frame that is moving in the x direction at a constant speed v.
 In this Lorentz equation, t' is dependent upon the space coordinate x and the speed.
 In this way, time is not independent of either space or speed.
 It follows that the time between two events could be zero in one frame but not zero in another.
 Each frame has its own way of splitting up spacetime into its space part and its time part.

 The reason why time is not partly space is that, within a single frame, time is always distinct from space.
 Time is a distinguished dimension of spacetime, not an arbitrary dimension.
 What being distinguished amounts to is that when you set up a rectangular coordinate system on spacetime with an origin at, say, at some important event, you may point the x-axis east or north or up, but you may not point it forward in time—you may do that only with the t-axis, the time axis.